Hrishikesan19/Tentkotta-Gamified/README.md

-Here's the updated `README.md` with your future enhancements:

----

 # Tentkotta Club App - Gamified Experience

 This is a **MERN (MongoDB, Express, React, Node)** gamified application built for **Tentkotta**.
 The app offers club members an interactive experience, where they can register, log in, verify emails, and contribute to club activities to earn points and climb the leaderboard.